 Vince Young Contract Information:

-Released by the Packers in August of 2013.
+Released by the Browns in May of 2014.

 To instantly reveal our fantasy analysis of every player – including Vince Young – simply subscribe now.